effekt-lang/effekt/examples/features/ffi.effekt.md

 ## `extern include`

-Sometimes, you want to include a whole JavaScript file containing your favourite JavaScript library so that you can write bindings for it later.
+Sometimes, you want to include a whole JavaScript file containing your favorite JavaScript library so that you can write bindings for it later.
 You can do that in Effekt with the following code: